YULIA PETRACHUK

 Biography

-A native of Tula, Russia, Ms. Petrachuk began musical studies and performing from an early age of 5.
-Given her well-developed vocal instrument by the age of 12, Mr. Petrachuk was immersed in studies with a professional vocal teacher and coach, Larisa Sheresh.
-Within three years of studies, she won many local and regional vocal competitions.
-Over the next several years, her studies and achievements eventually landed her at the prestigious Tchaikovsky State Conservatory in Moscow, where she pursued Vocal and Opera studies.
 During her years at the Conservatory, Ms. Petrachuk held a busy schedule of opera performances.
-She regularly participated in numerous concerts and fully-staged operas with orchestras in a variety of roles, amongst which include Mimi (Puccini's "La Boheme"), Kupava and the Snow Maiden (Rimsky-Korsakov's "Snow Maiden"), Zemphira (Rachmaninoff's "Aleko"), and Euridice (Gluck's «Orfeo et Euridice»).
-In addition, she received a series of artistic honors and recognition at both the national and international levels – Winner of the national competition «Tver Romansiada» in Tver, followed by a Finalist Diploma at the international competition of Russian romances "Romansiada" in Moscow.
+She regularly participated in numerous concerts and fully-staged opera productions in a variety of leading roles, amongst which include Mimi (Puccini’s “La Boheme”), Kupava and the Snow Maiden (Rimsky-Korsakov’s “Snow Maiden”), Zemphira (Rachmaninoff’s “Aleko”), and Euridice (Gluck’s «Orfeo et Euridice»).
+In addition, she received a series of artistic honors and recognition at both the national and international levels – Winner of the national competition «Tver Romansiada» in Tver, followed by a Finalist Diploma at the international competition of Russian romances “Romansiada” in Moscow.
 Subsequent appearances in Tallinn, Estonia, and a win at the Spring International Festival in Pyongyang, North Korea, sealed her reputation as an important up-and-coming young artist.

 In 2006, after having won a grant for further apprenticeships in international theaters, she spent a summer performing and training in Rimini, Italy, with such outstanding international artists as Alessandro Calamai and Rolando Panerai.
 During this time, she achieved major success with a concert at the main theater of Rimini, "Novelle," for which she received recognition in Italy's most well-known classical music magazine, "L'Opera."